ryanlua/fluoroscopy/README.md

 ## Comparisons

 See how Fluoroscopy compares to other similar outline, glow, and x-ray resource packs on [CurseForge](https://www.curseforge.com/minecraft-bedrock) and [MCPEDL](https://mcpedl.com).
-It is important to note that Fluoroscopy can be an outline, glow, or x-ray resource pack because it's three settings
+It is important to note that Fluoroscopy can be an outline, glow, or x-ray resource pack because it's settings.

 Features compared are based on the resource pack type.
 Outline resource packs will not be compared for glow or x-ray features, and glow resource packs will not be compared for x-ray features.